-Its sophisticated algorithm for spaced repetition makes it the best app to learn Italıan with a focus on repetition of common phrases.
+Its sophisticated algorithm for spaced repetition makes it the best app to learn Italıan with a focus on the repetition of common phrases.

 Listening to speakers and repeating what they say can help learners to improve their comprehension skills and spoken fluency.

 I personally made an in-depth review of Glossika Italian (the old version).